 - Confirm the mower is off before manually clearing the blockage.

 - Keep children and animals out of the yard while mowing.

-To learn more about lawn care, explore the links on the next page.
+To learn more about lawn care, explore the links below.

 - American Lawns.
 "Disadvantages of Growing Grass."
 2008.
 (May 11, 2008)http://www.american-lawns.com/lawns/disadvantages.html